mfsjr/manifold-dx/README.md

 ##### What's Next
 - Build optimizations
-- Larger, demanding example applications
+- Larger, real-world example applications

 ##### TL;DR What's in a name?
 "Manifolds" are concepts in engineering and mathematics that describe certain